 What type of entrepreneur are you aspiring to be?
 Nowadays, there is always some kind of hype about one startup or another in the media.

-Yes, startups are glamorous, exciting, hot… But there is a question for those wanting to enter the amazing world of entrepreneurship… is setting up a new startup the best way to go?
+Yes, startups are glamorously exciting but there is a question for those wanting to enter the amazing world of entrepreneurship.
+Is setting up a new startup the best way to go?

 What about the option of buying an existing business?
 Perhaps the first place to look for an answer to this kind of question is within yourself.

-What kind of business person are you?
-What type of entrepreneur are you?
+So, what kind of business person are you?
+What type of an entrepreneur are you?
 Below are some character types to consider:

 #1).
 Risky business